 Murrysville is also rich in history as the first commercially-piped gas well was drilled here and that site remains today as a part of our parks system.
 We are also unique in that we have a "tree sign" which literally uses individual trees to spell "Murrysville" on a hillside.
-This sign is maintained by our local Sportsmen and Landowners Alliance and they light the "M" in that sign at our annual "light-up night" in December.
-In the summer, we also have an annual "Community Day" that features lots of children's activities, food booths, petting zoos, bands, car shows, and educational activities.
+This sign is maintained by our local Sportsmen and Landowners Alliance and they light the "M" in that sign at our annual "Night of Lights" in December.
+In the summer, we also have an annual "Concert in the Park" that features lots of children's activities, food booths, petting zoos, bands, car shows, and educational activities.
 And we top off the day with a superb fireworks display.
 It is also a good place just to come and visit with your neighbors.

 Murrysville is largely a rural, residential community with single family dwellings on large lots.
 The median age of the Municipality's population is 47.4 years and we have the highest per capita income and education levels in Westmoreland County.